-Four-link mechanisms may be classified according to Grashof's criterion [30-32] as Grashof or non-Grashof mechanisms.
+Four-link mechanisms may be classified according to Grashof's criterion [29-31] as Grashof or non-Grashof mechanisms.
 Grashof's criterion is stated mathematically as where s, l, p, and q are the lengths of the shortest, longest, and two intermediate-length links, respectively.
 Grashof's criterion, Eq.
 (2), allows classification of four-link mechanisms as Grashof mechanisms (those that satisfy the inequality) and non-Grashof mechanisms (those that do not satisfy it).
-In addition, changepoint mechanisms are a subset of Grashof mechanisms for which the left and right sides of Eq.
+In addition, change-point mechanisms are a subset of Grashof mechanisms for which the left and right sides of Eq.
 (2) are equal.
-In this paper, changepoint mechanisms, so that the three mechanism classes treated here are Grashof (not including change-point), change-point, and non-Grashof mechanisms.
+In this paper, change-point mechanisms will be treated differently than all other types of Grashof mechanisms, so that the three mechanism classes treated here are Grashof (not including change-point), change-point, and non-Grashof mechanisms.

-$$+l \le p + q \tag{2}$$
+$$s+l \le p+q \tag{2}$$